Mjroberts7/reading-notes/README.md

-# Reading-notes
+# Reading Notes
-These are my reading notes
+These are my reading notes for the assigned readings from the Cyber/Ops codefellows classes from 102-401.
-## OPs 102
+## OPs 102 - Intro to Computer Operations
+This is where we performed our basic inintialization of our cyber range PC
 - [reading1](102reading1.md)
 - [reading2](102reading2.md)
 - [reading3](102reading3.md)